Hierarchical Regularizers for Reverse Unrestricted Mixed Data Sampling Regressions

 \section{Conclusion}

 We consider mixed-frequency RU-MIDAS regressions with a large frequency mismatch $m$ and propose two extensions to the framework to tackle their curse of dimensionality.
 We (i) pool the regression coefficients regulating the lagged HF dynamics across the $m$ different HF equations to increase the sample size and (ii) we use a hierarchical regularizer to discriminate between recent and obsolete information.
-We use the proposed regularized pooled RU-MIDAS model to forecast the daily realized volatility of the S\&P 500 through the information contained in a diverse set of monthly macroeconomic variables.
-While we find that the pooled RU-MIDAS model improves forecast performance upon the original (non-pooled) one, we do not find evidence that the monthly macroeconomic variables contain important information to improve forecast performance upon the popular benchmark HAR model that only exploits past volatility information.

-The RU-MIDAS model with hierarchical sparsity structures is quite flexible and can easily incorporate other lag priority structures.
-For instance, if practitioners prefer the parsimonious dwm-lag structure used in the HAR, hierarchical sparsity penalties can be applied with minimal adaptation to prioritize the daily lag over the weekly lag, which in turn could be prioritized over the monthly lag.
-Table \ref{tab:MAFE_MCS_dwm} in Appendix \ref{appendix:rw} presents the MAFEs for a regularized pooled RU-MIDAS with such dwm-lag structure and compares is to the same model estimated by OLS.
-Our results remain robust to the usage of lag structure.
+The RU-MIDAS model with hierarchical sparsity structures is quite flexible and can easily combine various high-frequency and low-frequency series in the model as well as incorporate other lag priority structures as demonstrated on two empirical applications.